 The Creditors’ Voluntary Liquidation process can be initiated yourself online.
 With the new methods of communication that have now been introduced, this formal insolvency procedure can also be expedited at various other stages.

 No longer are in-person meetings the default requirement during this process.
 This makes a previously administration-heavy procedure faster and easier to negotiate.
 The Insolvency Rules, 2016, overhauled legislation originally introduced in 1986, and that had been amended 28 times during the intervening years.

+If you ignore these warning signs, however, and the company is liquidated due to the efforts of your creditors, you may find it more difficult to convince the court-appointed insolvency practitioner or official receiver of your adherence to these legal responsibilities.
 If any incidences of unlawful trading or director misconduct are found during the years leading up to insolvency, you could face disqualification for 2-15 years, financial penalties, and personal liability for the company’s debt.

 For more information on voluntary liquidation and claiming redundancy as a director, call our expert team to arrange a free consultation.
-Begbies Traynor is the UK’s largest professional services consultancy, and with 47 offices nationwide, we can quickly identify your best options.
+Begbies Traynor is the UK’s largest professional services consultancy, and with 80 offices nationwide, we can quickly identify your best options.